jolly20220861/Research/README.md

 # Research
-Compilation of reflectiveJournal.md which aid in learning Software Development.
+Compilation of Reflective Journals which aid in learning Software Development.